Contextual Bandits with Budgeted Information Reveal: INTRODUCTION

 \paragraph{Related Work} Our work is related to three streams of literature: (i) online optimization algorithms, (ii) contextual bandits under resource constraints, and (iii) contextual bandits with delayed feedback.
 Studies in (i) typically focus on two arrival settings: stochastic and adversarial.
-In the stochastic setting, online algorithms either rely on the forecasted arrival pattern using historical data or assume a stochastic arrival pattern \citep{goel2008online, karande2011online, mahdian2011online, feldman2009online, jaillet2014online, devanur2019near}, while in the adversarial setting, algorithms are robust to possible changes in the arrival pattern \citep{mehta2007adwords, buchbinder2007online, aggarwal2011online, keyvanshokooh2021online, devanur2012online}.
-The online primal-dual mechanism is one class of algorithms that use the dual program to guide the decisions of the online algorithm \citep{buchbinder2009design}.
-In our work, we introduce a new class of the online primal-dual mechanisms with a learning component and incorporate it as an online allocation sub-routine in our proposed framework.
-We evaluate its performance using {\em competitive ratio}, which compares the relative performance of our online sub-routine to a clairvoyant policy on the worst-case input instance.
+In the stochastic setting, online algorithms either rely on the forecasted arrival pattern using historical data or assume a stochastic arrival pattern \citep{goel2008online, karande2011online, mahdian2011online, zhalechian2023data, feldman2009online, jaillet2014online, devanur2019near}, while in the adversarial setting, algorithms are robust to possible changes in the arrival pattern \citep{mehta2007adwords, buchbinder2007online, aggarwal2011online, keyvanshokooh2021online, zhalechian2022online, devanur2012online, liu2024online}.
+The online primal-dual mechanism is one class of algorithms that leverages the dual program to guide the decisions of the online algorithm \citep{buchbinder2009design, keyvanshokooh2021online}.
+In our work, we introduce a new class of online primal-dual mechanisms with a learning component and incorporate it as an online allocation sub-routine in our proposed framework.
+We evaluate its performance using a {\em competitive ratio}, which compares its performance to that of a clairvoyant policy on the worst-case input instance.